Sima Jiong: Role in overthrowing Sima Lun

-After Sima Lun usurped the throne in February 301, he became concerned about Sima Jiong and also Emperor Hui's brother Sima Ying the Prince of Chengdu and distant cousin Sima Yong the Prince of Hejian, each of whom had strong independent commands.
+After Sima Lun usurped the throne in February 301, he became concerned about Sima Jiong, Emperor Hui's half-brother Sima Ying the Prince of Chengdu and distant cousin Sima Yong the Prince of Hejian, each of whom had strong independent commands.
 He sent his close associates to serve as their assistants.
 Prince Jiong refused and declared a rebellion to restore Emperor Hui.
-Prince Ying, Sima Ai the Prince of Changshan (Emperor Hui's brother), and Sima Xin (司馬歆) the Duke of Xinye (the son of a granduncle of Emperor Hui) all declared support for Prince Jiong.
+Prince Ying, Sima Ai the Prince of Changshan (Emperor Hui's half-brother), and Sima Xin (司馬歆) the Duke of Xinye (a son of Sima Jun, a granduncle of Emperor Hui) all declared support for Prince Jiong.
 Prince Yong initially sent his general Zhang Fang (張方) with intent to support Sima Lun, but then heard that Princes Jiong and Ying had great forces, and so declared for the rebels instead.
 Sima Jiong's forces initially were stuck in a stalemate against Sima Lun's.
 But after Sima Ying's forces scored a major victory against another contingent of Sima Lun's troops, Sima Lun's troops collapsed, and Sima Jiong's and Sima Ying's forces approached Luoyang.
 Sima Lun was captured by officials in Luoyang who declared for the rebellion as well, and forced to issue an edict returning the throne to Emperor Hui.
-He was then forced to commit suicide.
-Sun and other associates of Sima Lun were executed.
+He was then forced to commit suicide in early June.
+Sun Xiu and other associates of Sima Lun had been executed earlier, in late May.

-Some thought that a power balance that Emperor Wu had hoped for at his death might be restored, as Princes Jiong and Ying were each given regent titles (and awarded the nine bestowments, in one rare case where the nine bestowments were not signs of an impending usurpation, although Prince Ying declined the bestowments), and many talented officials were promoted into important positions.
+Some thought that a power balance that Emperor Wu had hoped for at his death might be restored; on August 11, Princes Jiong and Ying were each given regent titles (and awarded the nine bestowments, in one rare case where the nine bestowments were not signs of an impending usurpation, although Prince Ying declined the bestowments, and many talented officials were promoted into important positions.
 However, the Princes Jiong and Ying were actually apprehensive of each other's power, and Prince Ying decided to yield the central government regency to Prince Jiong at the time and return to his defense post at Yecheng (鄴城, in modern Handan, Hebei).

+After Sima Jiong defeated Sima Lun, while other clansmen of the Sima family and court officials sent oxen and wine as gifts to Sima Jiong, Jiong's granduncle Sima Gan offered him 100 cash.
+At their meeting, Sima Gan said, "The Prince of Zhao (Sima Lun) caused a rebellion and you managed to put it down; that is your credit.
+Now, I'm congratulating you using these 100 cash.
+Even so, it is very difficult to remain at a high position; you must be careful and cautious."